-Today we drive to Mosaic Canyon, a deep, narrow canyon carved into polished marble and colorful mosaics of dolomite.
+Today we drive to a deep, narrow canyon carved into polished marble and colorful mosaics of dolomite.
 We hike through several sections of narrows before scrambling out of the canyon to a rim trail that takes us around an unclimbable 25' dry waterfall.
 The rim trail is the gateway to a deep, twisted gorge and another tall, dry fall and grotto.
-We follow the rim trail high above Mosaic Canyon back to the main canyon, stopping to take in the expansive view across Mesquite Flat and Death Valley.
+We follow the rim trail high above the canyon as we head back to the trailhead, stopping to take in the expansive view across Mesquite Flat and Death Valley.
 All meals included.

 Hiking: 5 miles.
-Terrain: primitive hiking trail and gravel wash bottom.
-900' elevation gain/loss.
+Terrain: primitive hiking trail and gravel wash bottom; some rock scrambling.
+Elev. gain/loss: 1,500'.

 We'll drive to Dante's View at 5,500' and strike off cross-country along the spine of the Black Mountains, with amazing views on both sides.
 To the west, we'll look down a vertical mile to Badwater and the Death Valley saltpan, with the snow-covered summit of Telescope Peak (11,049') directly across the valley.
 To the east, we'll look out over range after range of mountains spilling across the California-Nevada border.
 (Note: if the weather is too chilly, an excellent alternate hike from the Devil's Cornfield to Salt Creek across the floor of Death Valley will be substituted.)
 All meals included.